Introduction

 • Users are only required to enter the “Issue” field.

-• “Pipeline” field is automatically populated with the default pipeline configured by the team owner.
+• “Pipeline” field is automatically populated with the default pipeline configured by the team owner or team lead.

 • “Start from” environment is automatically populated based on the pipeline setting but users can choose to change the “Start from” environment.